Mark Ingram II Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 - Over his three career matchups against the Eagles, Ingram averaged 58.7 rushing yards per game, 58.7 more yards than his over/under in Sunday's game.

-- In one of three games against the Eagles Ingram has run for a touchdown, and had multiple TDs in that game.
+- In one of three games against the Eagles Ingram has rushed for a touchdown, and had multiple TDs in that game.

 - Note: Ingram's stats vs. Eagles date back to 2016.